wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-example.md

          4. Provide your Snowflake password in the `Password` text box.
          5. Click **Add**.

-      2. Select the created connection for `execute` operation.
+      2. Select the created connection for the `execute` operation.
       3. In the `Execute Query` text box, enter the following query.
          ```sql
          INSERT INTO HOTEL_DB.PUBLIC.RESERVATIONS (NICNUMBER, FIRSTNAME, LASTNAME, CHECKIN, CHECKOUT, ADULTS, CHILDREN, ROOMTYPE, SPECIALREQUESTS) VALUES (?, ?, ?, ?, ?, ?, ?, ?, ?)